MonBoza/language/README.md

 ## Known Bugs

-* Submit button still dose not function
+* Submit button still dose not function. ** I changed from radio form and updated some of the JavaScript and got it functions
 *

 ## License